Chemistry with Study Abroad MChem

 This module is designed to deepen students' understanding of inorganic chemistry, including main group compounds, transition metal coordination complexes and inorganic solids.
 Students will learn how symmetry principles can be used to explain molecular structure and bonding using molecular orbital theory as well as to analyse the structures of highly ordered crystals.
 Spectroscopy techniques are taught so that students can learn how to characterise inorganic compounds, while studying the different reactions and properties that these chemicals display.
 In the lab, students develop their practical skills by synthesising and characterising inorganic compounds, safely and efficiently.30 credits

 - Physical Chemistry and Polymer Science

 Chemical structures are based on a number of important physical principles.
-This module builds up students¿ understanding of the theory behind physical and chemical phenomena.
+This module builds up students understanding of the theory behind physical and chemical phenomena.
 Students will use quantum mechanics to examine the structure and properties of atoms and molecules, and the laws of thermodynamics are used to explain the properties of mixtures and equilibria.
-Polymers and colloids are also introduced and students learn how to prepare and characterise these compounds and mixtures, which are behind many familiar products and technologies.
+Polymers are also introduced and students learn how to prepare and characterise these compounds, which are behind many familiar products and technologies.
 The theory behind common spectroscopic techniques that are used to investigate molecular structures are also covered.
 In the lab, students get more experience of the techniques chemists use to gather and analyse data from chemical processes and determine the properties of different materials.30 credits

 - Synthetic, Mechanistic and Biological Aspects of Organic Chemistry